SamSaffron/dv/README.md

 curl -sSfL https://raw.githubusercontent.com/SamSaffron/dv/main/install.sh | sh
 ```

-The script downloads the correct binary for your platform, installs it to `/usr/local/bin` (prompting for sudo if necessary), and falls back to `~/.local/bin` if that isn’t writeable.
+The script downloads the correct binary for your platform and installs it to `~/.local/bin` (create it if missing).
 After it finishes, run `dv version` to confirm that the binary is on your `PATH`.

 To pin a specific release or control the install location: